 - The competition is open to the students of any KMEA member in good standing Grade level K through 12 and collegian (undergraduate).
 Entrants to the KMEA Composition Competition must be enrolled at a Kansas educational institution at the time of entry.

 - Only two scores per KMEA member may be submitted for the competition.
 The work may be written by an individual or by a group.
 No more than one submission per student or group of will be allowed.

 - Each submission will include the following:

-- Four legible copies of the student’s score (do not send original).
+- A legible PDF file of the student’s score.
 Score must include title, student’s name(s), and grade level.
 For adjudication purposes, score must contain measure numbers at the beginning of each system.
 Do not send parts.
 These will be requested as needed.

 - One completed application form per entry.

-- Application fee of $25 for individual entries and $35 for group and/or individual collegiate entries.
+- Application fee of $25 for K-12 entries and $35 for collegiate entries.
 Checks should be made payable to Kansas Music Educators Association.

 - Each application will include instructor’s name, phone number, work address, and email address.

 - Electronic: This category will include compositions of electronic media such as tape, computer generated sound or sequencing, or synthesizer.
 Entries must use at least one individual for live performance.
 For example, a work for computer generated sounds and instrumental soloist/voice would be eligible, but a work or tape alone would not.